Adding UI Controls

 Grouping UI Controls

 You can double-click on a group to “enter it” and edit its contents.
-A small floating breadcrumb bar will indicate that you are editing a group and allow you to navigate back out of the group (you can also use the Escape key).
+A small floating breadcrumb bar will indicate that you are editing a group and allow you to navigate back out of the group (you can also use ESC).
 Groups can be nested, as shown below.

 Here’s a video that shows grouping in action: